arkouda.array_api.manipulation_functions

 • x (Array) – The array to tile

 • repetitions (Tuple[int, ...]) – The number of repetitions along each dimension.
 If there are more repetitions than array dimensions, singleton dimensions are prepended to the array to make it match the number of repetitions.
-If there are more array dimensions than repetitions, ones are prepended to the repetitions tuple to make it’s length match the number of array dimensions.
+If there are more array dimensions than repetitions, ones are prepended to the repetitions tuple to make its length match the number of array dimensions.

 arkouda.array_api.manipulation_functions.unstack(x: arkouda.array_api.array_object.Array, /, *, axis: int = 0) Tuple[arkouda.array_api.array_object.Array, Ellipsis][source]